Absio/python-absio-secured-container/docs/api.rst

    authenticated user is the only user with access, then the content will be deleted from the Absio API Server Application.

-   Parameters:
+   :Parameters:
       **container_id** (*UUID*) – The ID of the container to delete.

-   Note: If you want the container itself to be deleted, you must
+   Note: If you want the container itself to be deleted, you must first
-     first remove all other user’s access to it and then call this function.
+     remove all other user’s access to it and then call this function.
      This will result in no other users having access and the content then being removed locally and on the Absio API Server Application.

-absio.container.get(container_id, include_content=True)
+**absio.container.get(container_id, include_content=True)**

    Retrieves a container and decrypts it for use.